itucsdb1941/itucsdb1941/docs/source/user/member2.rst

       :scale: 50 %
       :alt: Comments Panel

    These are comment panel.
-User can write comment for recipe and also user can like or dislike to comment with this panel.
+User can write comment for recipe and all comments show in these area that recipe.
+Only logged in users can add new comment

    .. figure:: commentfood.png
       :scale: 50 %
       :alt: All Comments

-   These are comment panel.
-All comments show in these area for a recipe.
+   User can read all of the comments and can give like or dislike.